-- Two Thunderbolt 4 Ports with Power Delivery DC-In - Two USB 3.2 Gen 2 Ports (Type A) (including 1 AC/DC Powered USB Port)

-Note: The maximum amount of current supplied by standard USB 3.2 ports is 900 mA.

-Note: The maximum amount of current supplied by the Thunderbolt port is 5V/3A in AC mode or 5V/1.5A in DC mode.
+- One Thunderbolt 5 Port with Power Delivery DC-In - One Thunderbolt 5 Port - Two USB 3.2 Gen 2 Ports (Type A) (including 1 AC/DC Powered USB Port) - Note: The maximum amount of current supplied by standard USB 3.2 ports is 900 mA. - Note: The maximum amount of current supplied by the Thunderbolt port is 5V/3A in AC mode or 5V/1.5A in DC mode. - Note: The ThunderboltTM 5 port with Power Delivery DC-In is designed only to deliver power to charge the computer battery, and is not intended to run the computer under heavy use, nor any other functions such as powering external peripherals.

-One HDMI-Out (High-Definition Multimedia Interface) Port (with HDCP)

-One 2-in-1 Audio Jack (Headphone / Microphone)

-One RJ-45 LAN Jack One DC-In Jack
+One HDMI-Out (High-Definition Multimedia Interface) Port (with HDCP) One 2-in-1 Audio Jack (Headphone / Microphone) Two RJ-45 LAN Jacks One DC-In Jack